-One decade on where do you see the Foundation going?

-tion going?
-With Sam Stourdzé now heading the French Academy in Rome we decided to lend our backing to the Villa Medici, and we have just joined forces with the Jeu de Paume museum to exhibit a curation of photographic masterworks from the MoMA's Thomas Walther Collection from September to February.
+Now that a decade has come and gone, how do you envision the Foundation's role going forward?
+We will continue sponsoring cultural institutions.
+In 2O2O we decided to lend our backing to the Villa Medici with Sam Stourdzé at its head.
+In 2O2I we joined forces with the Jeu de Paume museum to exhibit a curation of photographic MAMA's Thomas Walthar Collection Otherwise we will masterworks from the MoMA's Thomas Walther Collection.
 Otherwise we will continue to follow the principles that underpin the Foundation as we discover new talent, fall for new muses and make new friends along the way.